The State Library leads and coordinates several councils and review committees.

 - Beth Levine, U.S. Department of Veterans Affairs

-- Stephanie Claytor, National Federation of the Blind of Ohio
+- Annette Lutz, National Federation of the Blind of Ohio

-- Mickey Prahin, American Council of the Blind of Ohio
+- Vicky Prahin, American Council of the Blind of Ohio

 - Tracy Grimm, Secretary, Head of Circulation and Special Services, State Library of Ohio